salilab/saliweb/doc/modules/frontend.rst

       Submits the job to the backend to run on the cluster.

+.. exception:: InputValidationError(message)

+   This exception is used to report failures with job submission from within :meth:`get_submit_page` or functions it calls.

 .. function:: check_required_email(email)

    Check a provided email address.
-Return undef if an email is provided and it is a valid address; otherwise, return an error string.
+If the address is empty or is invalid, throw an :exc:`InputValidationError` exception.

 .. function:: check_optional_email(email)

    Check a provided email address.
-This is similar to :func:`check_required_email`, except that no error is returned if no email address was provided.
+This is similar to :func:`check_required_email`, except that only invalid addresses cause an error; it is OK to provide an empty address.